 Damage to cervical sympathetic ganglia leading to Horner's syndrome.

 Tuberculosis is a preventable and treatable infectious disease.
-Having said that, it's still one of the major contributors to morbidity and mortality in developing countries where we are still struggling to provide adequate access to care.
+Having said that, it is still one of the major contributors to morbidity and mortality in developing countries where we are still struggling to provide adequate access to care.
 Other challenges include lack of awareness, delayed diagnosis, poor accessibility to medication and vaccination as well as medication adherence.
 DOTS (Direct Observed Therapy), proposed by WHO, has been very effective in recent years to improve adherence to treatment in tuberculosis patients.
 Also, vaccination drive in developing countries has played a bigger role in decreasing the prevalence of this infection.
-The preventive effect of BCG vaccination is controversial but many studies have identified vaccination as a very important tool in the fight against tuberculosis and we need to keep our focus on childhood vaccination especially in developing countries.
+The preventive effect of BCG vaccination is controversial, but many studies have identified vaccination as a very important tool in the fight against tuberculosis, and we need to keep our focus on childhood vaccination, especially in developing countries.
 WHO and other health organizations have to continue their investment in developing strategies and research until we eradicate this disease from the world map.
-New antituberculosis drugs need to be developed to shorten or otherwise simplify the treatment of tuberculosis caused by drug-susceptible organisms, to improve treatment of drug-resistant tuberculosis, and to provide more efficient and effective treatment of latent tuberculosis infection.
+New antituberculosis drugs need to be developed to shorten or otherwise simplify the treatment of tuberculosis caused by drug-susceptible organisms, to improve the treatment of drug-resistant tuberculosis, and to provide more efficient and effective treatment of latent tuberculosis infection.